DejwCpp/saper/README.md

 # saper

 - technology: wpf C# net-8.0
-- how to open app: saper > bin > Debug > net8.0-windows > saper.exe
+- how to install app: saper > Setup-saper > Debug > setup.exe

 ## what it looks like: